 Let your prospect know that the call is purely informational to make sure you’re a good fit for one other.

 Allow plenty of time for your prospect to ask questions.
-A client that goes away with unanswered questions is unlikely to come back.
+A client who goes away with unanswered questions is unlikely to come back.

 You should now be on friendly terms with the prospect, so it's time to get down to business.

-If you’ve done your homework, you’ll already have a basic understanding of them and their company.
-Next you’ll want to ask questions that will determine if you and the buyer are a good match – and if there is a potential sales opportunity.
+If you've done your homework, you'll already have a basic understanding of them and their company.
+Next, you'll want to ask questions that will determine if you and the buyer are a good match – and if there's a potential sales opportunity.

-This stage is about gathering more detailed information and shouldn’t be questions that you can find the answers to on the Internet.
+This stage is about gathering more detailed information.
+It shouldn't be about questions whose answers you could find on the internet.

-Here's some qualifying questions that you may want to consider asking:
+Some qualifying questions you may want to ask:

-What are your goals and by when do you need to achieve them?
+What are your goals and when do you need to achieve them?

 What problem are you trying to solve?

-Why is this a priority today and is there a reason why you’ve not addressed it before?
+Why is this a priority today and is there a reason why you haven't addressed it before?